seanpreston/quaderno-api/sections/items.md

 The items are those products or services that you sell to your customers.

 ## Get items
-`GET /items.json` will return all your item.
+`GET /items.json` will return all your items.

 ```json
 [